SystemsApproach/private5g/cloud.rst

    `Docker Tutorial
    <https://www.docker.com/101-tutorial>`__.

-Kubernetes is a container management system.
+Kubernetes is a container orchestration system.
 It provides a programmatic interface for scaling container instances up and down, allocating server resources to them, setting up virtual networks to interconnect those instances, and opening service ports that external